martinrombach88/nunit-compare-healthcare-app/README.md

 # compare-healthcare-globally

-A country healthcare comparison site to campaign for regulated, low price, semi-privatised healthcare in the UK and across the world.
+A prototype for a global health comparison app to supplement campaigning for improved private healthcare options in the UK.